peilun-he/PDSim/README.md

 ### Simulation Accuracy

-In the figure below, we illustrate the alignment between the data simulated using PDSIM and the real data.
+In the figure below, we illustrate the alignment between the data simulated using PDSim and the real data.

 ![](figures/real_data.png)